ocademy-ai/machine-learning/open-machine-learning-jupyter-book/ml-fundamentals/build-a-web-app-to-use-a-machine-learning-model.md

 Create a blank `notebook` to continue the steps below:

-Import `pandas`, `matplotlib`, and `numpy` as you did in previous section and import the ufos spreadsheet.
+Import `pandas`, `matplotlib`, and `numpy` as you did in the previous section and import the ufos spreadsheet.
 You can take a look at a sample data set:

 ```{code-cell}
 :tags: ["output_scroll"]